JoaoLaimer/JoaoNotes/01 - Cybersecurity/01 - Certifications/CompTIA Security+/CompTIA Security+ Exams Tips.md

 7. Everything will be vendor neutral and generic.
 8. There are a maximum of 90 questions.
 Most candidates will receive between 75-85 questions on the exam and if there more PBQs (simulations), then they will receive fewer multiple-choice questions.
 9. You have 90 minutes to complete the test.

+## Security Scenarios
+CompTIA uses the phrase "given a scenario" throughout the test.
+All this means is that the question writers will tell you a story about a business or security situation and the ask you how you might react in that situation.
+You want to read the scenario carefully because it will contain clues to the correct answer.
+One of the most important things you can do is figure out which of the three primary security goals is driving the scenario.